 Business property - should you lease or buy

-So you need more space – that’s a good thing.
+So your space needs have changed.
 But is it smarter to buy or lease?
 Consider these tips:

 Consider the long-term cost.